-If you haven't already received it, you will soon receive your new grey wheeled bin for the separate collection of paper, card and cardboard, which will be emptied every 4 weeks.
+You have received your new grey wheeled bin for the separate collection of paper, card and cardboard, which is emptied every 4 weeks.

-The existing blue wheeled bin will still be used for the collection of metal cans, plastic bottles, pots, tubs, trays and cartons and will be emptied every 4 weeks.
+The blue wheeled bin is still used for the collection of metal cans, plastic bottles, pots, tubs, trays and cartons and is emptied every 4 weeks.

-The existing green wheeled bin for non-recyclable waste will be emptied every 4 weeks.
+The green wheeled bin for non-recyclable waste is emptied every 4 weeks.

-Garden waste collections are not changing and food waste collections will continue to be weekly.
+Garden waste collections have not changed and food waste collections continue to be weekly.

 Flattened card, paper and cardboard only for example newspapers and magazines, brochures and catalogues, leaflets, junk mail, envelopes, cereal boxes, corrugated cardboard boxes.